paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-022-trademarks.md

 <a id="section-1070"></a>
 ## § 1070.
 Appeals to Trademark Trial and Appeal Board from decisions of examiners

-An appeal may be taken to the Trademark Trial and Appeal Board from any final decision of the examiner in charge of the registration of marks upon the payment of the prescribed fee.
+An appeal may be taken to the Trademark Trial and Appeal Board from any final decision of the examiner in charge of the registration of marks or a final decision by an examiner in an ex parte expungement proceeding or ex parte reexamination proceeding upon the payment of the prescribed fee.
 The Director may reconsider, and modify or set aside, a decision of the Trademark Trial and Appeal Board under this section.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 116–260, div.
-Q, title II, § 225(d)(1), (g), Dec.
-27, 2020, 134 Stat.
-2207, 2208, provided that, effective upon the expiration of the 1-year period beginning on Dec.
-27, 2020, and applicable to any mark registered before, on, or after that effective date, this section is amended by inserting “or a final decision by an examiner in an ex parte expungement proceeding or ex parte reexamination proceeding” after “registration of marks”.
-See 2020 Amendment note below.

 #### Prior Provisions
 Act Feb.
 20, 1905, ch.
 592, §§ 8, 13, 33 Stat.
 726, 728.